 Many college students think of student loans as a sore subject, particularly with tuition steadily increasing nationwide.
 Moreover, this continued escalation of costs is not going away anytime soon.
 So what is a student who cannot afford to pay out-of-pocket for their college education to do?

-The best approach you can take is to do all you can to take advantage of non-loan financial aid while you also minimize your costs before you get into college and during your years there.
-If you are a high school student who's investigating your college options, then you can shop around for colleges that offer generous tuition discounts, grants, scholarships, and work-study programs, rather than encouraging their students to take out school loans and over-borrow.
+The best approach you can take is to do all you can to take advantage of non-loan financial aid while minimizing your costs before you get into college and during your years there.
+For example, suppose you are a high school student investigating your college options.
+In that case, you can shop around for colleges that offer generous tuition discounts, grants, scholarships, and work-study programs, rather than encouraging their students to take out school loans and over-borrow.

 Before you take out a student loan, learn the details of your repayment plan, including: